Spencerx/xpiks/CONTRIBUTING.md

 ### C++ Coding guidelines

+**NB!
+Build will not pass if some of the guidelines are violated!**

 - curly bracket opens on the same line as previous statement
 - always put a class into a namespace
 - asterisk or ampersand should be aligned with variable/method name